YVanlaer/kernel-kaggle-2020/dataset/README.md

 When initializing the `Dataset` class, one can specify one of the 3 datasets with the attribute `k`.

-The `MergedDataset` class allows to load the full concatenated data and access it with the same attributed.
+The `MergedDataset` class allows to load the full concatenated data and access it with the same attributes.

 **Example**
 ```python